rolmip/rolmip.github.io/README.md

 ## Contact

 If you found any bug or have any suggestion to improve the ROLMIP project, don't hesitate to contact me!
-Cristiano Marcos Agulhari, email: agulhari AT dt DOT fee DOT unicamp DOT br
+Cristiano Marcos Agulhari, email: agulhari AT utfpr DOT edu DOT br

 ## Citations